What’s here – Covid information, Events Diary, Thy KIngdom Come

 If you are able to attend on Sunday let us know by contacting the office either by email firstname.lastname@example.org or phone 0191 4220445 so that we can monitor numbers.

 What a long time it is since we last met together in the church building.
-But we haven’t stopped being church in all that time.
-We’ve been meeting and worshipping online and while it has its limitations we have been grateful for the technology which has made this possible.
+We’ve been meeting and worshipping online and have been grateful for the technology which has made this possible.

-We will not be in a position to undertake Sunday School (this will remain online) so unless the little ones are able to stay with you we ask that you continue to have patience until it’s deemed safe to come again.
+We are not in a position to undertake Sunday School (this will remain online) so unless the little ones are able to stay with you we ask that you continue to have patience until it’s deemed safe to come again.

 While we will be taking a number of steps to keep you safe, we cannot make this risk-free.